-You are eligible to enroll your domestic partner who is a U.S. citizen or legal resident in Citi coverage if you are a U.S. employee who is active or on an approved leave of absence.
+You are eligible to enroll your domestic partner who lives in the United States in Citi coverage if you are a U.S. employee who is active or on an approved leave of absence.
 For GUL insurance to be effective for your domestic partner, you must be actively at work.

-To be eligible for coverage, you and your partner may be of the same or opposite gender, and if your domestic partnership is registered in any state or under any local government authorized to provide such registration, your registration will be accepted as proof of your domestic partnership, or both of you must meet the following criteria:
+To be eligible for coverage, you and your partner may be of the same or opposite gender, and if your domestic partnership is registered in any state or under any local government authorized to provide such registration, your registration will be accepted as proof of your domestic partnership.
+If you were married/received your domestic partner registry certificate in the past 12 months, then you will only need to provide your registration/certificate as proof of partnership.
+If that is not the case, you will need to provide that documentation as well as proof that:

-- > You currently share a principal residence and intend to do so permanently; - > You have lived together for at least six consecutive months prior to enrollment; if you are married, legally separated or getting a divorce, the six months are counted beginning with the date your divorce is final or the date you report your divorce to the Citi Benefits Center, whichever is later; - > You are financially interdependent, or your partner is dependent on you for financial support; - Neither you nor your domestic partner is legally married to another person; if you are married, legally separated or getting divorced, you cannot add a domestic partner to your coverage until six months from the date your divorce is final or from the date you report your divorce to the Citi Benefits Center, whichever is later; - Both of you are at least 18 years old and mentally competent to consent to contract; - > You are not related by blood to a degree of closeness that would prohibit marriage were you of the opposite gender; you cannot enroll your parents or siblings even though all other criteria may apply to your relationship; - > Neither you nor your domestic partner is in a domestic partnership, marriage or civil union with anyone else: - > You have mutually agreed to be responsible for each other's common welfare; and - > You are in a relationship intended to be permanent and one in which each is the sole domestic partner of the other.
+- You have lived together for at least six consecutive months prior to enrollment; if you are married, legally separated or getting a divorce, the six months are counted beginning with the date your divorce is final or the date you report your divorce to the Citi Benefits Center, whichever is later; - You are financially interdependent, or your spouse/partner is dependent on you for financial support; - Neither you nor your domestic partner is legally married to another person; if you are married, legally separated or getting divorced, you cannot add a domestic partner to your coverage until six months from the date your divorce is final or from the date you report your divorce to the Citi Benefits Center, whichever is later; - Both of you are at least 18 years old and mentally competent to consent to contract; - You are not related by blood to a degree of closeness that would prohibit marriage were you of the opposite gender; you cannot enroll your parents or siblings even though all other criteria may apply to your relationship; - > Neither you nor your domestic partner is in a domestic partnership, marriage or civil union with anyone else: - You have mutually agreed to be responsible for each other's common welfare; and - > You are in a relationship intended to be permanent and one in which each is the sole domestic partner of the other.